ussserrr/stm32pio/README.md

     ```ini
     lib_extra_dirs = Middlewares/Third_Party/FreeRTOS
     ```
-    You also need to move all `.c`/`.h` files to the `src`/`include` folders respectively.
+    You also need to move all `.c`/`.h` files to the appropriate folders respectively.
 See PlatformIO documentation for more information.